-You and your graphic designer are ultimately responsible for your sign's readability.
+You and your graphic designer are responsible for your sign's readability.

 The Arts Events Office does not provide design services, but we are happy to offer suggestions and advice for laying out an effective barn sign.

 - Use contrasting colors for background and text.
 Remember, people will not be parked in front of the Barn Theater when they view your sign.
-(This is VERY different from focusing your attention on the printed artwork in your hands.)
+They will typically be in a moving vehicle.
+(This is VERY different from focusing your attention on printed artwork in your hands.)

-- Be effective: Include only the most essential text.
-Omit unnecessary text such as the year or the day of the week.
+- Be effective: Design using only the most essential text.
+Omit unnecessary text (such as the year or the day of the week).
 Excessive text and small type is impossible to read.
-It will not help promote your event—it will simply make your Barn Sign more expensive and less effective as an advertising tool.
+Using a lot of small type will only make your Barn Sign less effective and more expensive.

 - Test the readability of your Barn Sign.
-Print out your draft artwork, and tape it to a wall.
-Step back 10 feet.
-Does your sign make an impression on you?
-Can you read everything?
+Tape a printout of your artwork to a wall.
+Step back 10 feet or so and take a 5-10 second look.
+Ask someone else to view it with you.
+Does it make an immediate impression on them?
+Can they read everything easily?
 How do photos or other images “read”?
-Think about abbreviating dates or omitting detailed information.
-Less is better.
+Consider abbreviating dates (e.g. "Nov." instead of "November") or omitting detailed information.